 Happiness doesn’t just happen.

 Some days are good, but there are probably more days that are just mediocre or plain bad, and it’s on those days that the true nature of happiness is revealed.
 Have you ever met someone who stayed positive, even when they’re having a bad day, and everything that can go wrong seems to be going wrong?
 If you’re having a bad day, too, just being near someone like that can be uplifting (although for others it is annoying, but that usually just stems from jealousy).

-People who are able to smile even through the worst of times have learned a very important lesson, the same lesson I stated above: Happiness doesn’t just happen.
+People who are able to smile even through the worst of times have learned a very important lesson: Happiness is a choice.

 Happiness is a choice.